jrpatterson79/jrpatterson79.github.io/research.md

     </header>

     <header>
-    <h4>Geophysical Data Integration</h4>
+    <h4>Coupled Processes in Fractured Rock</h4>
     </header>

     <header>
     <h4>The Energy Transition</h4>
+     <p>The subsurface will play a critical role in the transition to a net-zero carbon economy.
+Geothermal energy represents one component of a the diverse energy portfolio necessary to successfully achieve a net-zero carbon status.
+I am interested in <a href="/assets/pubs/tle_2017.pdf" download>describing geothermal reservoir properties</a>, dominant fluid flow pathways throughout the reservoir, and <a href="/assets/pubs/geothermics_2020.pdf" download>optimizing lifetime reservoir production strategies</a>. </p>
     </header>
-    <p>The subsurface will play a critical role in the transition to a net-zero carbon economy.
-Geothermal energy is one critical component </p>

       <dd>Patterson, Jeremy R. & Cardiff, M. 2023. <a href="/assets/pubs/gw_2023.pdf" download> Can Simple Analytical Models Capture Complex Fracture Hydraulics?
 Oscillatory Flow Tests Suggest Not.
 Groundwater</a></dd>
       <br/>